efrecon/machinery/docs/Reference.md

 specify the option `-force` to the command.

-Whenever a token needs to be generated, `machinery` will run `swarm create` in a component on the local machine.
-The component is automatically removed once the token has been generated.
+Whenever a token needs to be generated, `machinery` will run `swarm create` in a service on the local machine.
+The service is automatically removed once the token has been generated.
 However, the image that might have been downloaded will remain on the local machine.